mongodm/MongODM/README.md

 Experience the next generation of MongoDB development with MongODM.
 Designed to seamlessly integrate with Node.js, Golang, and Deno, MongODM empowers developers to build robust and scalable applications with ease.

 # MongODM Features
-Explore the extensive list of powerful features that MongODM brings to the table:

     ⁃    Object-Document Mapping: MongODM provides a comprehensive object-document mapping layer, allowing you to seamlessly work with MongoDB using intuitive models and schema definitions.